-Deliverables for Problem 4: Code for the previous parts as a separate Python file Q4.py.
+Deliverables for Problem 4: Completed ipynb notebook with each TODO filled in.
 Plot (with 6 lines) and associated discussion for 4.1.
 Plot (with 3 lines) and associated discussion for 4.2.
 Discussion for 4.3.
+All discussion and plots requested should be included in the submitted PDF-not (only) the jupyter notebook.